 Step 3: Make your product in small batches and ask for opinions

 This is arguably one of the most important steps.
 You do not want to go ahead and make too many products that no one actually wants.
-So, please make a product in small batches, let people you trust will give you an honest opinion, taste it and give feedback.
+So, please make a product in small batches and ask people you trust to give an honest opinion.
 Here good and honest feedback is vital.

 If the person you have asked for feedback gives negative feedback, please ask as much as possible and see if other people feel the same.
 If you see a trend, please do not ignore that feedback!
 Please be open to constructive criticism.
 You want to make a great product, so do not despair and be discouraged when feedback is negative.